iapr-tc15/iapr-tc15.github.io/resources.markdown

 ---
 layout: page
-title: Repositories
+title: Resources
-permalink: /resources/repositories/
+permalink: /resources
+order: 4
 ---

+# Datasets

-# List of repositories
+# Repositories

 Here the list of all the repositories of research groups and members of the TC15.
 - [MIVIA Lab - University of Salerno](https://github.com/MiviaLab)